WeakSickle/Smart_Leaf_Codes/LILYGO T BEAM/mainNode/readme.md

 ## Description

-This contains all the helper files necessary for the communciation with the Capacitive sensors and RS485 4 parameters soil sensor aswell as transmission helper file for formating the messages.
+This contains all the helper files necessary for the communciation with the Capacitive sensors and RS485 4 parameters soil sensor.
+Check TransmitUtils library for formatting messages functions